All hacks updated as of 19th April 2026 based on game changes.

 If you want to restore the game to normal (or get bored of being a god), use this:

-This only works if you saved the original function first (step 1).
-Otherwise, go ahead and refresh the page.
+Runner.prototype.gameOver = original; This only works if you ran the block above first.
+Otherwise, just refresh the page.

 How does it work?